[ Updated Aug 2, 2023 ]

 Basically, you can’t improve what you don’t measure.

-With Supermetrics, you can easily pull data from your Pinterest account to Google Sheets, Excel, and Google Data Studio to see what type of content is performing best.
+With Supermetrics, you can easily pull data from your Pinterest account to Google Sheets, Excel, and Looker Studio to see what type of content is performing best.

 This will allow you to have a better look at your strategy so you can make any necessary adjustments.